On Conservative Matrix Fields: Continuous Asymptotics and Arithmetic: Preliminaries

 \end{remark} \begin{examp} Using the CMF defined in Example \ref{ex:Zeta3CMF}, we see that:

-\end{examp} \begin{remark} Note that from Example \ref{ex:1dCMF}, trajectory matrices generate a 1-dimensional CMF.
-In fact, as 1-dimensional CMFs are very well studied (under the guise of D-finite systems), CMFs can be considered higher dimensional generalizations of D-finite systems. \end{remark} A final preliminary notion that requires a definition is that of a \textit{coboundary transformation}: \begin{definition} Two CMFs $\clM^1,\clM^2$ of dimension $d$ and rank $r$ over $K$, are \textit{coboundary equivalent} (which we notate as $\clM^1 \sim \clM^2$) if there exists a matrix $A \in \text{GL}_r(K(\mathbf{x}))$ such that
+\end{examp} \begin{remark} Note that, by Example~\ref{ex:1dCMF}, trajectory matrices generate a one-dimensional CMF.
+Since one-dimensional CMFs are very well studied under the guise of D-finite systems, CMFs may be viewed as higher-dimensional generalizations of D-finite systems. \end{remark} A final preliminary notion that requires a definition is that of a \textit{coboundary transformation}: \begin{definition} Two CMFs $\clM^1,\clM^2$ of dimension $d$ and rank $r$ over $K$ are \textit{coboundary equivalent}, which we denote by $\clM^1 \sim \clM^2$, if there exists a matrix $A \in \text{GL}_r(K(\mathbf{x}))$ such that

 or equivalently: